Galápagos Shark

 • Tall, falcate first dorsal fin with a slightly rounded tip

-• Broad, rounded snout with small labial folds
+• Broad, rounded snout and large eyes

 When You’ll See Them